Skip to main content

 export BOTKUBE_SETTINGS_KUBECONFIG=/Users/$USER/.kube/config # set custom path if necessary

-5. Make sure you are able to access your Kubernetes cluster.
+5. Make sure you are able to access your Kubernetes cluster:

 kubectl cluster-info